 21. Each La Conner merchant carries unique items, not duplicated in town.
 They can ship your selection to you also!

 22. Read a book!
-La Conner’s bookstore will fill your mind with ideas and interests, specializing in local authors
+La Conner’s bookstore & the La Conner Library will fill your mind with ideas and interests, specializing in local authors

-23. At the roundabout, enroll with La Conner’s local farmer for the summer co-op.
-Pick up your share of freshly grown organic produce.
+23. Visit the farm stand at the roundabout.
+Pick up your share of freshly grown organic produce & flowers.

 24. Refresh during the summer with an ice cream cone at the La Conner Ice Cream Tower, an old water tower moved into La Conner.